 WHAT DO WE OFFER?

 We are increasing the capacity of our community to meet the unique needs of children, youth, and adults who are exposed to the stress and stigma of a parent's substance use, with the goal to decrease rates of mental illness, substance use disorder, and suicide in impacted individuals.
-We do this through knowledge mobilization via workshops and speaking engagements, peer support (zoom and in person in Calgary, AB,) and advocacy.
+We do this through knowledge mobilization both nationally and internationally.

 Learn more about our offerings below, and please join us.